tikimcfee/polpiella.dev/src/pages/scripting-in-swift-github-hooks.md

 ```

 #### Setting up the git hook
-Now that the script is ready, it is time to tell it where it should.
+Now that the script is ready, it is time to tell it when it should execute.

 Git hooks can be set up globally or on a per-repo basis.

-My personal preference for these kind of scripts is to set them up on a per-repo basis, as that gives you more control and visibility in case something goes wrong and, should the hook start to fail, it would fail for the repos where it's added and not globally.
+My personal preference for these kind of scripts is to set them up on specific repos, as that gives you more control and visibility in case something goes wrong and, should the hook start to fail, it would fail for the repos where it's added and not globally.

 To set them up, we simply need to make the file executable and then rename it and copy it to the `.git/hooks/` directory for the desired repo: